 Vibration caused by imbalance and the head motion of HDDs as well as by the imbalance of ventilators exposes HDDs to structure-born vibration in the storage system chassis and cabinets.
-These vibrations alone can reach critical levels.
+These vibrations alone can cause additional stress to the HDDs or can even reach critical levels.